HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_29/medicine_and_technology.md

 #### vision
 noun

-1. an idea or mental image of something:
+1. (mental image) an idea or mental image of something:

    1. We see in his novels his sinister, almost apocalyptic, vision **of** the future.

    2. Johnny was late home and, as usual, I **had** visions **of** him lying dead in some alley.

-2. the ability to imagine how a country, society, industry, etc. could develop in the future and to plan for this:
+2. (view of the future) the ability to imagine how a country, society, industry, etc. could develop in the future and to plan for this:

    1. He didn't have the mental agility or vision required for a senior politician.
    2. a person of great artistic vision